-The Superintendent Internship provides students with an opportunity to integrate their learning about educational superintendent administration with the hands-on experience of superintendent and their own supervised experience as a student intern.
+The Superintendent Internship provides students with an opportunity to integrate their learning about educational superintendent administration with the their own supervised experience as a student intern.
 This intensive field experience [300 clock hours] provides the student interns with an opportunity to reflect upon and gain confidence in their abilities to fulfill a superintendent role.
-The internship experience meets the program standards as developed by the ELCC (Educational Leadership Constituent Council).
+The internship experience meets the program standards as developed by the National Educational Leadership Program (NELP) which details activities, knowledge, and activities needed for district leadership preparation.

-The DePaul University College of Education seeks to prepare Urban Professional Multicultural educators who become life-long learners.
+The DePaul University College of Education seeks to prepare professional multicultural educators who become life-long learners.
 This emphasis is the foundation for the entire experience.
 The student is expected to develop and further the knowledge and understanding, skills, appropriate attitudes and judgment.
 This is evidenced by a reflective consideration of the relationships between theory and practice, systematically considering multiple perspectives when making decisions, and exercising Vincentian personalism by treating all persons with dignity and unconditional respect.